-At St Mary's we follow the teaching sequence set out in Bug Club Phonics from phases 1 to 5 in Reception and Year 1 and follow the Read, Write Inc Spelling programme from Year 2 onwards.
+At St Mary's we follow the teaching sequence set out by FFT Success for All from phases 1 to 5 in Reception and Year 1 and follow the Read, Write Inc Spelling programme from Year 2 onwards.

 In EYFS and KS1, these sessions are delivered at least once daily for 20 minutes.
 Morning sessions are differentiated according to the needs of the children and afternoon sessions are taught as whole class, with some activities for independent learning.
 Each Phonics Session will consist of four parts: Review, Teach, Practise, Apply.
 These sessions will give daily opportunities for blending and segmenting.

 The Phonics Screening Check is a statutory test for all Year 1 children, delivered in June.
 For further information, click on the links below.

 Reading is much more than the decoding of black marks on a page.
 It is a process that requires understanding and response to all types of writing.
 We aim to encourage reading for pleasure, where stories are shared, authors recommended and a lifelong love of reading is developed.

 In KS1 we support the children’s reading with FFT Success For All phonics teaching and decodable books which are closely matched to the children's phonic knowledge.
 We intervene for children who need additional support with their phonics and reading.